 When you are a regular concert goer of a certain age, you reach a point where some gigs attain an almost mythical status which manifests itself in your retelling them in the Homeric tradition to anyone who cares to listen, with details varying slightly from account to account to the degree that you yourself, and anyone else involved, will start to doubt the actual flow of events.
 They don’t even matter all that much, in all frankness, it’s more the aura of personal legend enveloping the concert that makes it stand out.
-And so it came to pass that on a lovely spring’s day in the faraway 2003 we set out from Arad towards Timişoara on what was meant to be easy riding to our first ever Goran Bregović concert- the concept of a time when seeing Goran was a novelty also feels prehistoric, the man has been since scientifically covering every dusty corner of Romania and Hungary, reiterating basically the same concert each time, in the same white suit plus white shoes combo- I sometimes try to imagine his giant itinerant closet made up entirely of identical white suits.
+And so it came to pass that on a lovely spring’s day in the faraway 2003 we set out from Arad towards Timişoara on what was meant to be easy riding to our first ever Goran Bregović concert- the concept of a time when seeing Goran was a novelty also feels prehistoric, the man has been ever since scientifically covering every dusty corner of Romania and Hungary, reiterating basically the same concert each time, in the same white suit plus white shoes combo- I sometimes try to imagine his giant itinerant closet made up entirely of identical white suits.

 But in those early days, when I could still watch the world with wide eyed amazement, seeing Bregović filled me with tremendous excitement.
 Somewhere along my tumultous adolescence I had grown increasingly enamoured of the Yugoslavia that had so dramatically imploded under my gaze, so to say, and I started reversely reconstructing it through literature, film, music, all of which I devoured without much judgement in a first phrase.
 This naturally meant encountering the oeuvre of Emir Kusturica, and through him, the music of Goran Bregović, the auteur of most of his soundtracks up to the point when in a very Balkan manner their friendship self destructed in a pyrotechnic manner.
 Travelling back in time again I discovered Bijelo Dugme, the Sarajevan rock giants whose member Goran had been, and quickly noticed how the man was oft recycling the themes Bijelo Dugme had so adeptly picked from Yugoslav folklore and packaged them for a new age- but that didn’t matter, and though some criticism has been levelled at him for the manner in which he appropriates music, it still doesn’t matter that much to me, because the way I experience his songs is tinted by the double nostalgia for perfect states- childhood and Yugoslavia (the concept more than the actual country.)